-You won’t be able to see File Extensions on your computer, unless you enable the option to Show File Extensions in Windows 10.
+You won’t be able to see the type of file you are dealing with, unless you enable the option to Show File Extensions on your Windows 11/10 computer.

-For example, you won’t be able to know whether a file named “document01” is a document file or a harmful executable file, without taking a look at its hidden extension part.
+For example, you won’t be able to know whether a file named “document01” is a proper document file (.doc) or a harmful executable file (.exe), without taking a look at its hidden extension part.

 Hence, it is recommended that you enable the option to Show File Extensions and minimize the chances of opening harmful executable files on your computer.

-After this, all the files on your computer will be appear with their full file name extensions.
+After this, you should find all the files on your computer being clearly displayed with their full file name extensions.